Understanding and Controlling Repetition Neurons and Induction Heads in In-Context Learning: Layer-wise Repetition Neuron Ablation

 \subsection{ICL Performance with Neuron Ablation}

 Figure~\ref{fig:ab_repr_layer} reports the effect of ablating repetition neurons by layer segment in the 10-shot setting\footnote{We report the result of ablating up to 250 neurons because we can obtain the highest impact with 250.
 Figure \ref{fig:ab-nr-500-l38b} shows the performance change with ablating more neurons.}.
 For ablating repetition neurons, we straightforwardly modify their activation value to $0$.
 Removing the top‐$K$ repetition neurons in the earlier and middle layers produces only a modest reduction in Pattern‐query recall, whereas deactivating those in the late segment layers drives a drop of up to 60\%.
 This result runs counter to the “two-peak” hypothesis of \citet{hiraoka-inui-2025-repetition}, which posits that intermediate layers primarily detect repetition while final layers merely replicate it.
-Instead, our findings suggest that late-segment neurons play the dominant role in encoding the repeated structures that underlie few-shot ICL.
+Instead, our findings suggest that late-segment neurons play the dominant role in consolidating the repeated structures that underlie few-shot ICL.
 Mid-segment neurons do appear to contribute to repetition, but their function can be largely compensated for by downstream layers during ICL tasks.
 We hypothesize that, in the context of demonstrations already rich in repeated patterns, early detectors are less critical, and that the final layers are where pattern recognition is ultimately consolidated.
-In \S\ref{sec:text_gen}, we further explore how mid-layer neurons uniquely influence the generation of repetitive phrases—roles that cannot be fully rescued by later layers alone.
+In \S\ref{sec:text_gen}, we further explore how mid-layer neurons uniquely influence the generation of repetitive phrases, roles that cannot be fully rescued by later layers alone.

 Moreover, ablating repetition neurons also affects performance on Non-Pattern inputs.
 By removing these neurons, the model becomes less biased toward detecting repetition and thus better distinguishes genuinely non‐repetitive examples, improving its ability to identify the correct class when no pattern is present.
 These observations suggest that repetition neurons contribute to capturing repetitive input even though these neurons are detected independently from the ICL tasks.
 Furthermore, we can conclude that neurons in different depths of layers have different impacts on the ICL performance.